riddlesio/merchant-legal/thetreat/thetreat-terms-and-conditions.md

 *3.3*  Errors and mistakes in the prices of our Products, for example when incorrect prices are shown in the App, on the display of the Fridges or on our website, do not bind us.

-*3.4*  If you have given your consent for processing payment details in the App or make use of a Payment Terminal, you authorize Health Food Wall to charge your bank account, credit card or any account relating to any other payment method.
+*3.4*  If you have given your consent for processing payment details in the App or make use of a Payment Terminal, you authorize The Treat to charge your bank account, credit card or any account relating to any other payment method.

 *3.5*  Your payment method may be preauthorized before making the actual purchase.
 If your payment method is declined, the Fridge may not open.
 We are not responsible if your payment method is declined for any reason.